mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/openness-api-sdk.md

 The core platform functionality is accessible through APIs, which allows developers to access and integrate Mendix with other tools and applications (for example, to build and deploy APIs to support continuous integration).
 The platform provides APIs to [create application projects](https://docs.mendix.com/apidocs-mxsdk/apidocs/projects-api), to [manage Sprints and stories](https://docs.mendix.com/apidocs-mxsdk/apidocs/stories-api), and to [manage user feedback](https://docs.mendix.com/apidocs-mxsdk/apidocs/feedback-api).
 You can also [build](https://docs.mendix.com/apidocs-mxsdk/apidocs/build-api) and [deploy](https://docs.mendix.com/apidocs-mxsdk/apidocs/deploy-api) your applications through APIs.

-For managing users and security, you can use APIs to [manage user profiles](https://docs.mendix.com/apidocs-mxsdk/apidocs/profile-api), [invite users to your app](https://docs.mendix.com/apidocs-mxsdk/apidocs/invite-api), [manage user permissions](https://docs.mendix.com/apidocs-mxsdk/apidocs/permissions-api), and [handle SSO based on OpenID](https://docs.mendix.com/apidocs-mxsdk/apidocs/single-sign-on-api).
+For managing users and security, you can use APIs to [manage user profiles](https://docs.mendix.com/apidocs-mxsdk/apidocs/profile-api), [invite users to your app](https://docs.mendix.com/apidocs-mxsdk/apidocs/invite-api), and [manage user permissions](https://docs.mendix.com/apidocs-mxsdk/apidocs/permissions-api).

 ### 1.3 Model APIs